 So, follow your passions and convictions.
-Find your voice.
-It needs to be heard, too.
+Your voice needs to be heard, too.
 I need to hear it.
 You have a lot you can teach me.

 Just hang in there and struggle along with me like the disciples did with Jesus.
 Let's all grow together in ways that make our faith and church stronger.